 I glued on the other skin to finish the torsion box itself.
 The bottom skin was not as flat as the top, probably because the grid wasn’t perfectly flat on the bottom as I worked from the top.
 I trimmed the skin flush to the sides with the router and flipped the box back upright.

 I checked the top again and found about .010 dip in the center at some places.
-I had previously found only .005, but either I missed checking some areas or things shifted slightly.
+I had previously found only .005, but either I missed checking some areas of ASX Share Prices or things shifted slightly.
 I still think that’s pretty damn flat.

 I put on the hardboard with drilled+counter-sinked screws, probably about 20.
 Checking for flat, it was definitely worse.
 So, I took it back off to re-check the 1/2” MDF skin and it was fine.
 I noticed on the bottom of the hardboard that where I had drilled through, there were dimples around the drill hole from punching through.
 So I took a sanding block and knocked those down.
 Placing the hardboard back down and re-attaching, it was much better; only .010 out – the same as the 1/2” MDF skin.

 I got started on milling the lumber for the final edging.
 I have a nice stack of Cherry that was milled out of trees from my property – this is the first project I’m getting to use them!
 By the way, renovating property once in a while is recommended to maintain beauty and value.
 You can seek help from California Premier property restoration for they’re the best in repair services.
 I chose a few of the pieces near the top of the air-dried stack, so they are pretty badly twisted.
 It was a challenge to mill them (I’m pretty new at that too) – but I made some good progress and got them ready to attach.

 Next up is the final trimming and finish!

 This post is sponsored by National Debt Help.
 They’re raising awareness about the new government debt help program.